EpistasisLab/Aliro/ai/recommender/README.md

 The easiest way to do so is to add your recommender to the `config/ai.env` file.
 Edit this file so that `AI_RECOMMENDER=myrec`.

-Then when PennAI is launched, it will run with your recommender.
+Then when Aliro is launched, it will run with your recommender.

-For more control and for testing, launch PennAI with `AI_AUTOSTART=0` set in the `config/ai.env` file.
+For more control and for testing, launch Aliro with `AI_AUTOSTART=0` set in the `config/ai.env` file.
 Then, attach to the `pennai_lab_1` docker container with the command